-He also speculated about how moving from the limits set by being on a basic cable network like Syfy to the no-limits on Amazon would affect the show creatively and technically.
+He also speculated about how moving from the limitations set by being on a basic cable network like Syfy to no limitations on Amazon would affect the show creatively and technically.

 “It’s going to be more awesome,” Shankar said.
 “We no longer have the language restrictions.
 [We can] curse like a sailor.
 We don’t have the nudity restrictions… and the 4K and HDR will look amazing on Amazon.
 We’re no longer constrained by a 43-minute box.
 We can put some air into it, let things breathe a little bit more.
 So we’re excited to be on Amazon Prime.”